 Enter the international MPE competition!
-Deadline: June 30, 2017
+Extended deadline: July 16, 2017

 Submit your exhibition modules to participate in the new competition for Mathematics of Planet Earth (MPE).

 We are looking for exhibition modules, which raise the awareness of the mathematics involved in the planet’s ecosystem or in the way civilization is organized.
 Modules submitted to this competition can be of one of the following formats:

 - Program.
 An interactive software exhibit to be used either on the web or in a museum.

 - Hands-on.
 A module explaining how to realize a physical module in a museum.

 - Film.
 A short video that can be shown in an exhibition.

 - Image gallery.
 A collection of images accompanied of their mathematical description.